 - Determine the final route of power to the dam site. - Determine who will maintain the new controls and retain ownership of the electrical utilities installed. - Acquire an easement from the Massachusetts Division of Fisheries and Wildlife to install power to the dam site. - Acquire project funding, preferably through grants. - Determine which party will apply for future grants.

-The following report outlines the Stump Brook Dam. our approach fo or determining the e feasibility of automated controls at and examp Brook Barm
+The following report outlines our approach for determining the feasibility of automated controls at the Stump Brook Dam.

 Table of Contents